MiswaQ/FantasyBlog/README.md

 <br>
 <br>
 The user can sign up in order to like, comment and edit their own comments on the blog post.
-The admin can log in to create, readd, update, approve, and delete posts and comments (CRUD)
+The admin can log in to create, read, update, approve, and delete posts and comments (CRUD)

 ## UX
 ### AmIResponsive